Teens & Distracted Driving

 How to Prevent Distracted Driving

-In general, the best way to avoid distracted driving is to minimize the number of activities or tasks going on in the car, by, among other suggestions:
+In general, the best way to avoid being a distracted driver is to minimize the number of activities or tasks going on in the car, by, among other suggestions:

 - Driving without any passengers.